jappeace/methods-homework/thesisideas.md

 #KARO
 believes only go to you believe it your you don't.
 You can try to extend it with using a gradient.

+# Mistakes
+Analyze what mistakes are made usually by humans (for example perception errors or logical flaws) and how they can be reperesented in an AI to create more realistic behaviour